-The last twenty years have seen wild boar numbers increase in the UK.
+The last twenty years have seen wild boar numbers increase in the UK and their presence reported in the wider media.
 Kate Priestman finds out more about these elusive animals…

 Identification and Ecology

 Adult boars can reach up to 1m at the shoulder, with adult males weighing up to 150kg.
 The summer coat of wild boar is bristly and dark with a ridge of long hair down the back, becoming darker brown or black in winter with thick under-fur.
 The tail is straight, not curled.
 Both sexes have tusks; the lower tusks are very sharp and in males may exceed 20cm in length.
 Piglets are red brown to ochre coloured with yellowish longitudinal stripes for the first 4 to 5 months (wild-boar.org.uk, 2017).